Cal McNair: Houston Texans

-In October 2021, Michael Silver of Bally Sports reported that in May of that year, McNair had referred to Covid-19 with the racially insensitive term "China virus" at a charity golf tournament benefitting the Houston Texans Foundation.
+In October 2021, Michael Silver of Bally Sports reported that in May of that year, McNair had referred to COVID-19 with the racially insensitive term "China virus" at a charity golf tournament benefitting the Houston Texans Foundation.
 McNair apologized for what he termed "an inappropriate choice of words."

+Houston's on-field struggles in 2020 and 2021 pushed McNair to make changes to the organization's relationship with its fans, and he stated that he was optimistic about the team's chances in 2022.
+After the Texans performed poorly, head coach Lovie Smith was fired, making it the second consecutive season Houston fired its head coach after one season in charge, and McNair announced his intent to be more involved in the hiring process for the next coach.
+Ultimately, the franchise selected DeMeco Ryans for the vacant position.
+After the selection of quarterback C. J. Stroud with the second pick in the 2023 NFL draft, McNair denied rumors that he had directed the members of the front office to take Stroud.

+On March 26, 2024, McNair succeeded his mother as principal owner of the Texans.

 Philanthropy

 McNair has supported a wide variety of charitable causes.
 He is a member of the board of the foundation named for his parents, as well as a director of the Houston Texans Foundation.
 In September 2018, after their son Jackson died during infancy, Cal and Hannah McNair hosted a benefit at a Houston restaurant for the 80th anniversary of March of Dimes which raised $450,000.
 They have also supported the YMCA, Houston Food Bank, United Way, and Boys & Girls Clubs of America.

 Personal life

 McNair's first marriage, which produced three daughters, ended in divorce in 2002.
 Six years later, he met Hannah Hartland, who he married in 2009.
 He has had four children with her, giving him a total of seven.

 McNair has mentioned that he enjoys being outdoors.
 He has participated in big-game hunting of animals including buffalo, elephants, leopards, and lions.

 In November 2022, McNair was inducted into the Cy-Fair High School Athletic Hall of Honor.